 Every child deserves the best possible start in life and the support that enables them to reach their full potential.
 Children develop and learn in different ways and at different rates.
 In the Foundation Stage, children learn best through play based activities and first hand experiences.
-Throughout the day, and especially when learning through self-initiated activities, the children are observed and their achievements recorded in their learning journeys, both online and in books.
+Throughout the day, and especially when learning through self-initiated activities, the children are observed and their achievements recorded in their books, class floorbooks and online learning journals.